qiskit-community/ibm-quantum-challenge-africa-2021/preliminary_content.md

 ## Linear Algebra

 Most quantum computing algorithms require an understanding of linear algebra to formulate the problem.
-However, you need not be an expert on the topic to complete the Qiskit Challenge Africa.
+However, you need not be an expert on the topic to complete the IBM Quantum Challenge Africa.
 Here are two resources that can help you learn or brush-up on the foundations of linear algebra and matrices.

 - [Khan Academy: Precalculus > Matrices](https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:matrices/x9e81a4f98389efdf:multiplying-matrices-by-matrices/v/matrix-multiplication-intro)
 - [Qiskit Textbook: Linear Algebra Chapter](https://qiskit.org/textbook/ch-appendix/linear_algebra.html)